-(n) New and Revised Accounting Standards
+- 2. Summary of significant accounting policies (continued) - (I) New and Revised Accounting Standards

-The Corporation did not voluntarily change any of its accounting policies during 2009-10.
+The Corporation did not voluntarily change any of its accounting policies during 2010-11.

 The Corporation is not permitted to early adopt a new or amended accounting standard ahead of the specified commencement date unless approval is obtained from the Treasury Department.
 Consequently, the Corporation has not applied any Australian accounting standards and interpretations that have been issued but are not yet effective.
 The Corporation will apply these standards and interpretations in accordance with their respective commencement dates.